tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ## Description

-Propose amendment(s) to the values of dwc:minimumElevationInMeters and/or dwc:maximumElevationInMeters if they can be interpreted from dwc:verbatimElevation.
+Propose amendment(s) to the values of dwc:minimumElevationInMeters and dwc:maximumElevationInMeters if they can be interpreted from dwc:verbatimElevation.

 ## Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:verbatimElevation is EMPTY or dwc:minimumElevationInMeters and/or dwc:maximumElevationInMeters are not EMPTY; FILLED_IN the values of dwc:minimumElevationInMeters and/or dwc:maximumElevationInMeters that could be unambiguously interpreted from dwc:verbatimElevation; otherwise NOT_AMENDED"
+INTERNAL_PREREQUISITES_NOT_MET if dwc:verbatimElevation is EMPTY or the value is not unambiguously interpretable; FILLED_IN the values of dwc:minimumElevationInMeters and dwc:maximumElevationInMeters if they are EMPTY and could be unambiguously interpreted from dwc:verbatimElevation; otherwise NOT_AMENDED

 ## Rationale Management